Have you ever taken your shirt out of the dryer, only to find a mysterious stain staring back at you?

 Cleaning your dryer drum regularly ensures no residue from previous loads gets onto fresh laundry.
 Regular dryer maintenance not only helps save energy by making it more efficient, but will also extend its life.

 To clean effectively, wipe down the dryer drum with a damp cloth and mild soap.
 Then dry thoroughly before using again.
-A neat trick is to run an empty cycle after cleaning to make sure all soap residues are gone.
+You can also run an empty cycle after cleaning to make sure all soap residues are gone.

 When to Seek Professional Help